|

 unions so that members can fix them or ditch them for ones that

-- don't donate "on behalf" to anyone - not
+- don't donate "on behalf" - not to the Communist

-the Communist Party's landlord, not the Labour Party central
+Party's landlord, not the Labour Party central office, not to

 - are transparent, with online accounts and wide elections